hbctraining/variant_analysis/lessons/02_fastqc.md

 <img src="../img/syn3_normal_per_base_sequence_quality.png" width="800">
 </p>

 The shape that we see is very typical of a good sequencing run.
-Imporantly, their aren't any sudden drops in read quality in these samples.
+Importantly, there aren't any sudden drops in read quality in these samples.

 ### Average Sequence Quality